On the Reconstruction of Geodesic Subspaces of $\mathbb{R}^N$: Topological Reconstruction

-The reconstruction of homology groups via the Vietoris-Rips filtration, in the last subsection, was due to the homotopy equivalence theorem by Hausmann (\thmref{hausmann}).
+The reconstruction of homology groups via the Vietoris-Rips filtration (see \thmref{Rips-persistence} in \subsecref{rips-recon}) was due to the homotopy equivalence theorem (\thmref{hausmann}).
 In this subsection, we use \v{C}ech filtration to obtain similar reconstruction results.
-The Nerve Lemma (\lemref{nerve}) is resorted to as the \v{C}ech alternative to the Hausmann's theorem.
+The Nerve Lemma (\lemref{nerve}) is resorted to as the \v{C}ech alternative to \thmref{hausmann}.
 Like the Vietoris-Rips case, we still use different simplicial maps to compare~$\C^L_*(X)$,~$\C_*(X)$, and~$\C_*(S)$.
-Unfortunately due to the technical assumption on the locally-finiteness of the open cover in the Nerve Lemma, the (infinite) \v{C}ech complex $\C^L_*(X)$ is no longer guaranteed to be homotopy equivalent to~$X$.
-In order to elude such a technical difficulty in the \v{C}ech case, a different technique of proof is adapted.
 The approach involves a (controlled) variant of the partition of unity; see \lemref{pou}.

 \begin{lemma}[Euclidean and Intrinsic \v{C}ech Complexes] Let $X$ a geodesic subspace of~ $\R^N$ with a finite distortion $\delta$.
 Then for $A\subseteq X$ and any positive number $\alpha$, we have the following simplicial inclusions